-Exemplary Statement Respondent 4 Respondent 4: I will choose to depend on more on Internet or like ChatGPT because I cannot write a full essay in my own words.
-Respondent 4 Respondent 4: My worries is specifically about the vocabulary and grammar because English is not actually my mother tongue, so I think my vocab is still very limited This make my writing face problem because I cannot write it using my own words.
-Respondent 4 Respondent 9: I am not really in that for writing.
+Respondent 4: I will choose to depend on more on Internet or like ChatGPT because I cannot write a full essay in my own words.

+Respondent 4: My worries is specifically about the vocabulary and grammar because English is not actually my mother tongue, so I think my vocab is still very limited...
+This make my writing face problem because I cannot write it using my own words.

+Respondent 9: I am not really in that for writing.
 You know what I mean?
 I mean like, not really like writing at all.

-Respondent 9 Respondent 9: And also I haveI would saylikeit's a phobia already.
-Respondent 4 Respondent 4: I will choose to depend on more on Internet or like ChatGPT because I cannot write a full essay in my own words.
+Respondent 9: And also I have...I would say...like...it's a phobia already.